 Compare Your Michigan Siding Options

-As a leading Detroit area siding contractor, Kroll Construction can help you make the best siding choice for your home.
+As a leading Detroit siding contractor, Kroll Construction can help you make the best siding choice for your home.
 We will evaluate your home, lifestyle and budget to help you decide which siding product is right for your needs.
 Let’s take a look at the features and benefits of the different types of siding materials:

 Vinyl Siding